Poplingo is built for reading, not translating

 1. 1

-After trying a few translation extensions, I felt like I was configuring software instead of reading.
-Settings go on for screens.
-Selection, full page, study modes, word lists, each with its own switches, and some ship with half of it turned on by default.
-I just wanted to understand the paragraph in front of me, not spend half an hour learning how to tame the extension.
+After trying a few translation extensions, I spent more time configuring them than reading.
+Settings stretch across screen after screen.
+Selection, full page, study modes, word lists, each with its own toggles, and some ship with half of it on by default.
+I just wanted to understand the paragraph in front of me, not spend half an hour learning how the extension works.

 2. 2

-Some tools flatten headings, lists, and code blocks until the page becomes harder to read in the target language than the original was in English.
+Some tools flatten headings, lists, and code blocks until the page is harder to read in the target language than the original ever was.

 3. 3

-A two- or three-second wait is enough to lose focus
+A two- or three-second wait breaks your focus

-A loading spinner appears.
+The spinner shows up.
 You wait for the whole paragraph even though only the last few words are missing.
-Those seconds are enough to check your phone.
-Then the article is gone.
+That is enough time to glance at your phone.
+After that, the article is usually gone.

-Poplingo is mostly a one-person project for now.
+For now, Poplingo is mostly a one-person project.

 Portrait of LeoKu